browserengineering/book/book/scheduling-and-threading.md

 ```

 Then, *only once the browser thread is done drawing to the screen*
-will it schedule an animation frame on the main thread.
+will it schedule an animation frame on the main thread.[^backpressure]

+[^backpressure]: The technique of controlling the speed of the front of a
+pipeline by means of the speed of its end is called *back pressure*.

 ``` {.python}
 if __name__ == "__main__":